 In 2014, Lolworth Little Chef underwent a major refurbishment, the first to be done by Kout Food Group.
 This saw the Burger King rebuilt.

-Swavesey services is set to continue for the time being, offering an independent diner called Herbie's American Bar & Grill, a Travelodge and a hand car wash (in place of the Texaco forecourt - itself previously called 'Six O Four').
+Swavesey services is set to continue for the time being, offering an independent diner called Herbie's American Diner and a Travelodge.
+The former forecourt is also still in place however it is currently vacant (formerly Texaco - itself previously called 'Six O Four').

 As the Little Chef and petrol station have closed - probably a consequence of the competition - all the signs for the services have been taken down.
 This means it is no longer officially regarded as a service area.